South Metropolitan Electric Tramways

 The photographs below clearly show SMET staff wearing the familiar and largely regulation BETCo uniform.
 Although jackets appeared to vary somewhat between BETCo systems, as well as across the decades, the cap badges, collar designations and buttons invariably followed a standard pattern.
 The majority of photographs show both conductors and motormen wearing single-breasted jackets with five buttons, two breast pockets (with button closures), and stand-up collars; the latter carried individual ‘S M T’ letters on the right and an employee number on the left, all presumably brass to match the buttons.
 A minority of employees, but particularly motormen, wore double-breasted, lancer-style tunics with five pairs of buttons (narrowing from top to bottom) and stand-up collars; these carried the same insignia as the single-breasted jackets.
 Both these tunics differed markedly from the 'naval' style of jackets used on the BETCo's other large London system (the Metropolitan Electric Tramways), very possibly due to the relative late date that the SMET began operating.

-Motormen and conductors always appeared in service wearing enamel Public Carriage Office licences issued by the Metropolitan Police (see link); these were usually worn on the left breast, suspended by a leather strap.
+Motormen and conductors always appeared in service wearing enamel Public Carriage Office licence badges issued by the Metropolitan Police (see link); these were usually worn on the left breast, suspended by a leather strap.

-Tramcar crews were also issued with double-breasted greatcoats with four pairs of buttons, and lapels; the latter appear to have carried 'SMET' initials, probably embroidered, until the Great War, and thereafter probably metal.
+Tramcar crews were also issued with double-breasted greatcoats with four pairs of buttons, and lapels; the latter appear to have carried 'SMET' initials, probably embroidered, at least up until the end of the Great War, and thereafter probably metal.

-Cap and lapel badges also exist (see below) which are just marked 'TRAMWAYS'; these were more than likely issued to staff who worked across all three Underground Group tramway systems, such as ticket issuers/collectors, etc. Bullseye cap badges also exist for specific grades — 'OFFICIAL' and 'MESSENGER' are known — with all three constituent tramways marked on the badge.
+Cap and lapel badges also exist (see below) which are just marked 'TRAMWAYS'; these were more than likely issued to staff who worked across all three Underground Group tramway systems, such as ticket issuers/collectors, etc. Bullseye badges also exist for specific grades — 'OFFICIAL' and 'MESSENGER' are known — with all three constituent tramways marked on the badge.
+The 'OFFICIAL' badge has a button-hole back, so would presumably have been worn by a non-uniformed official.

 Further reading